ChenxingLi/authenticated-storage-benchmarks/README.md

 For LVMT, configure the number of shards in proof sharding with `--shards <shards>`.
 Shard numbers must be a power of two (from 1 to 65536).
 Without this option, LVMT won't maintain associated information for proof.

-**Note:** When using AMT or LVMT for the first time, it may take anywhere from minutes to hours to initialize the cryptography parameters.
-Alternatively, you can [download the generated cryptography parameters](https://drive.google.com/file/d/1pHiHpZ4eNee17C63tSDEvmcEVtv23-jK/view?usp=sharing) and place the files in the folder `./pp`, but this option is only available for `lvmt` and `amt16`.

 ### Task Types

 Two types of tasks are available: random tasks and real Ethereum traces.

 For random tasks, set the number of distinct keys using `--total-keys <number>` or `-k <number>`.
 You can also use the suffixes `k`, `m`, and `g` to represent kilo, million, and billion, respectively.
 For example, `2m` represents 2 million keys.
+By default, the program requests the Merkle root from authenticated storage every 10,000 operations (one epoch).
+Change this setting with `--epoch-size <operations>`.

 For real Ethereum traces, enable with `--real-trace`.
 Set the trace data directory using `--trace <trace-dir>` (default: `./trace`).
-[Download trace data](https://drive.google.com/file/d/1PZm6VKBQPqWbT8_9l2CE75VC1V59iJTA/view) or fetch traces with [evm-io-tracker](https://github.com/ChenxingLi/evm-io-tracker).

 ### Warmup Process